+U.S. Environmental Protection Agency Applicability Determination Index

+Control Number: A930013

-U.S. Environmental Protection Agency Applicability Determination Index Control Number: A930007 Category: Asbestos EPA Office: OAQPS Date: 12/03/1992 Title: Residential Dwellings for Fire Training Recipient: Lancaster, H. Martin Author: Seitz, John S.
+Category: Asbestos EPA Office: OAQPS Date:

+12/03/1992 Title: Residential Dwellings for Fire Training Recipient: Valentine, Tim Author: Seitz, John S.

-Subparts: Part 61, M, Asbestos Abstract:
+Part 61, M, Asbestos Subparts:

+Abstract:

-The issue of burning residential dwellings for live fire training purposes is discussed.
-When a structure is intentionally burned for the purpose of fire training, the structure is being used for institutional purposes and is therefore considered an institutional building and is subject to the requirements of the asbestos NESHAP.
-The requirements for the inspection of the building and notification of the intent to demolish the building are discussed, and various cases in which the EPA has previously responded are cited.
+The issue raised is EPA's position that residential dwellings which are used for live fire training exercises are institutional structures.
+When a structure is intentionally burned for the purpose of fire training, the structure is being used for institutional purposes and is therefore considered an institutional building subject to the requirements of the asbestos NESHAP.
+Other areas related to burning residential buildings are addressed.
+These include: training an inspector, fiber release from a burning building, legal support for EPA's position, protective equipment, exposure of asbestos to the surrounding community, and exemption of residential dwellings from the asbestos NESHAP.
 Letter:

-Honorable H. Martin Lancaster House of Representatives Washington, DC 20515 Dear Mr. Lancaster:
+Honorable Tim Valentine House of Representatives Washington, DC 20515 Dear Mr. Valentine: